 “My last two years of working with Lynda on the Plotcast were the most fulfilling and cherished broadcasting I have done.”

-“We became true friends and after recording we would both relax and discuss many aspects of life.”
+“We became true friend.
+After recording we would both relax and discuss many aspects of life.”

 “Worked closely with Lynda at BBC Radio Wales & BBC Events.
 A wonderfully kind & thoughtful friend & colleague.
 Thoughts are with her family.”